 Can I participate in sports if I already have arthritis?

 The answer to this question isn’t set in stone.
 We all need exercise, after all, and for many of us, sports are one of the things that keeps us sane in a chaotic world.

 But remember, as we’ve said more than once in this article, to think big picture.
+There are a number of healthy exercises for those with arthritis.
 Maybe start with a low-impact sport like golf.
 If you like to be on the move, consider power walking instead of running or jogging.

 High-impact sports are only going to make your arthritis worse, so try to avoid hard-hitting games like football or fast-action sports that can increase your chance of falling or crashing into something.

 What can I do to prevent arthritis when playing sports?